HORTICULTURAL THERAPY & GARDENING AS MEDITATION

 First and foremost, horticultural therapy works by facilitating an individual’s interaction with nature.
 Patients may or may not work with specially trained horticultural therapists.
 Sometimes, the addition of programming to a patient’s gardening regimen proves effective.
 Other times, patients tend their gardens alone or in groups.

 After all, plants are in and of themselves, deeply stimulating to the senses: they have unique smells and textures, they move and rustle in the wind.
 Studies show that just encountering plants decreases anxiety and increases wellbeing whether in a greenhouse, garden, or in a residence.
-Gardening, it turns out, produces an even higher benefit to the individual’s mental health (The Journal of Health Psychology).
+Purposeful gardening, it turns out, produces an even higher benefit to the individual’s mental health (The Journal of Health Psychology).
 This is not just because of the Vitamin D generated by exposure to natural light, nor the physical health and dexterity promoted by planting, digging, tilling and trimming.

 Many of the benefits conferred by horticultural therapy stem from the responsibility and accomplishment that come with gardening.
 In a recovery setting, patients often collaborate with one another to maintain the overall health of a therapeutic garden.
 This improves socialization and accountability.